Slow Cooker Pulled Pork Tacos (Carnitas)

 • In a small bowl, combine the minced garlic, cumin, chili powder, oregano leaves, brown sugar, salt, and pepper to make a rub.
 Spread it evenly all over the pork roast, then place the roast in the slow cooker, fatty side up.

-• Pour the orange juice, lemon juice, and enchilada sauce over the top.
+• Pour the orange juice, lime juice, and enchilada sauce over the top.
 Cover and cook on LOW for 6 hours, or until the pork can be pulled apart easily with a fork.

 • Remove the roast from the slow cooker and using two forks, shred the meat and place in a baking dish.
 If desired, place the meat under the broiler to brown and crisp up the tips.